arjunfrog/anime-dualplay/README.md

 If AV1 video does not display, make sure `gstreamer1.0-libav` is installed.
 On some systems, hardware AV1 decode may still be awkward; testing with an H.264/H.265 MKV first is useful.

+## Using the GUI

+Unpack .zip or clone repo
+Install deps
+Open folder in a terminal and run python3 app.py
+Thats it

+options/settings in the GUI are all pretty self explanitory

+# CLI

 ## List audio outputs

 ```bash